daodu-tobi/HR-Performance-Analysis--EXCEL/README.md

   - Among the 11,165 with low performance, 11,015 had Low training level, 143 had Minimal training while 7 were Highly trained

   - Among the 11,165 with low performance, 6,299 were recruited from other channels, 4,718 from sourcing while 148 were referred

+#### Recommendations
+- It is highly recommended that the larger portion of the employee should undergo higher training to further develop their skills and get them more familiar with the goals and objectives of the organisation which will significantly improve their performance.

+- It's important to recognize that employees often perform better when they feel valued and satisfied with their roles.
+Consequently, carefully crafting a strong culture that demonstrates respect for employees is a key improving employee performance.

+- Collaboration is highly recommended, it will lead to major benefits in individual employee performance and build trust among team members that can lead to better results in the long run.